Sudan journalists go on strike in support of protests

-CAIRO (AP) - An independent union of Sudanese journalists says its members have started a strike in support of “legitimate” popular demands for freedom and democracy.
+CAIRO (AP) - An independent union of Sudanese journalists launched a strike Thursday in support of “legitimate” popular demands for freedom and democracy, the latest in a series of work stoppages and protests calling for longtime President Omar Bashir to step down.

-A union statement Thursday says the three-day strike is also a protest against the “barbaric” assault by authorities on press freedoms.
+A union statement said the three-day strike is also a protest against authorities’ “barbaric” assault on press freedoms, including censorship and confiscating newspaper editions.

-The strike is the latest in a series of demonstrations and work stoppages to press demands for Sudan’s longtime autocrat Omar Bashir, in power since 1989, to step down.
-The demonstrators are also protesting steep price rises and shortages of food and fuel.

-Protests have swept most of Sudan since Dec.
-19, with chants evoking the Arab Spring.
-Amnesty International says 37 people have died in the protests.
+Street protests have swept most of Sudan since Dec.
+19, with chants evoking those of the Arab Spring in 2010 and 2011.

+Amnesty International said 37 people have died in the first five days of the protests.
 The government has acknowledged fatalities, but gave no figures.
+The United States, Britain, Norway and Canada called on authorities to investigate the use of live ammunition against protesters.

+An official at the journalists union said the response to the strike call was “very positive” among staff of privately-owned newspapers, but it was not clear how many employees at private television networks would join.
+Employees of state radio and television, as well as official newspapers, were not expected to strike, he said.

 Copyright © 2018 The Washington Times, LLC.